swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ### Study Execution

-At the start of a test session, we provided each participant with a ZIP file^[**WARNING: This link might reveal the author's identity** [https://github.com/swissmanu/mse-pa2-usability-test](https://github.com/swissmanu/mse-pa2-usability-test)] containing the *Problem 2* web application by Alabor et al. and the packaged version of the debugger extension prototype^[**WARNING: This link might reveal the author's identity** [https://github.com/swissmanu/mse-pa2-spike-vscode](https://github.com/swissmanu/mse-pa2-spike-vscode)] for vscode.
+At the start of a test session, we provided each participant with a ZIP file^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-usability-test)] containing the *Problem 2* web application by Alabor et al. and the packaged version of the debugger extension prototype^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-spike-vscode)] for vscode.
 While the subject prepared their development environment, we started the video, screen, and audio recording with their consent.
 Also, we gave a short introduction to the code base they just received.

 Once the participants had everything set up, they worked for 25 minutes, resolving any bugs in the provided web application.

 ### Study Evaluation

 One participant could not get the prototype extension up and running on their system, which means we had only two valid data sets for further evaluation after study execution.
 We categorized the observed usability issues by debugging process phase (i.e., gather context, instrument hypothesis, and test hypothesis) and task (e.g., "Setup Environment", "Manage Log Points", or "Interpret Log").
 From a total of 10 issues, we observed four being a problem for both remaining study subjects.
 Thus we prioritized them as "major".
-The full usability issue report is available on Github^[**WARNING: This link might reveal the author's identity** [https://github.com/swissmanu/mse-paper-rxjs-debugger/releases](https://github.com/swissmanu/mse-paper-rxjs-debugger/releases)].
+The full usability issue report is available on Github^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-paper-rxjs-debugger/releases)].
 Table [4](#tbl:issues-usability-test) presents the four major issues.

 ```{.include}
 content/tables/issues-usability-test.tex